MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

 1. On the **Prepare infrastructure** blade, click the **Download Agent for Windows Server or Windows Client** link.

-1. When the download completed, click on it to start installation of **MARSAgentInstaller.exe** with the default settings.
+1. After completing the download, click on it to start the installation of **MARSAgentInstaller.exe** with the default settings.

     >**Note**: On the **Microsoft Update Opt-In** page of the **Microsoft Azure Recovery Services Agent Setup Wizard**, select the **I do not want to use Microsoft Update** installation option.
 Then click on Install.